nicholastgoll/touchless-pong/README.md

 ![Taken from: Raspberry Pi Cookbook, 3rd Edition, Simon Monk](installation_imgs/HC-SR04_Wiring.png) Taken from Raspberry Pi Cookbook, 3rd Edition, Simon Monk

-- LED wiring
+- LED wiring:
 green LED is connected to GPIO pin 22 through 470 Ohm resistor, then to ground

-- Speaker
+- Speaker:
 This is just connected via the RPi's built-in audio jack

 **Software Setup**
 You will need:
-Pygame, gpiozero, Bottle, pifpio, ThingSpeak
+Pygame, gpiozero, Bottle, pigpio, ThingSpeak
 1. clone the repo and `cd touchless-pong`
 2. install dependencies listed in dependencies.txt
 3. on RPi start the pigpiod daemon with `sudo pigpiod` and to start automatically on boot `sudo systemctl enable pigpiod`